-Jake looked at the gun, wondering what to do.
-He was itching to shoot something, eyed his brother and thought carefully against doing something stupid with it.
-At least that was what his father, if he were present, would say to him.
+Jake leveled up the pistol.
+Wondering what to aim at.
+Itching to shoot something, he eyed his brother and thought about doing something stupid with it.
+At least, that’s what his father (if present) would say to him.

-Naw,” Jake stuffed it in the front of his pants.
-“We should first find out what the source of the smoke was, hey?”
+Naw,” Jake tucked it in his waistband.
+“We should track down where the smoke is coming from, hey?”
 He slapped his brother on the chest with the back of his hand and pushed past him.

 Casey pouted and made a face.
 He wanted his bother to shoot something.
 “Okay,” he muttered with disappointment.

-With a startle, Jake awoke with a cold, wet cloth slipping off his head.
+With a startle, Jake wakes to a cold, wet cloth slipping off his head.
 He had a splitting headache.
-Hailey’s hands reached out in the dim light for him.
-Her hands felt cold against his sweaty back.
-After a few minutes of catching his breath, he looked between his fingers at her.
-He felt like a wild and terrified animal trapped in a corner with nowhere left to go.
+Hailey reaches out in the dim light for him.
+Her hands were icy against his sweaty back.
+After a few minutes of catching his breath, he looked between his fingers at his beloved.
+He trembled like an animal trapped in a corner with nowhere left to run.

 “Jake—” she pleaded, “please.
 Please listen to my voice—you’re going to be okay.
-Everything’s going to be okay.”
-She started to rub his back.
+Everything’s going to be fine.”
+She rubbed his back.
 A thing she discovered had helped ease his troubled mind, taking him back from the edge of insanity.

 Hailey sat in silence as he caught his breath and whipped the tears from his eyes.
 “Wanna talk about it?”

 “I was with my little brother,” he sighed.
-“We went to investigate the source of the smoke.”
+“We investigated the source of the smoke.”
 Jake scratched at his hair.